AlexisPuga/precise-watcher/README.md

 ### Posibilities
 This tool allows you to:
-- Run commands on 1 single file when it changes.
+- Run commands on 1 single file when it changes (by using "&lt;file&gt;" in src.run.args).
 - Call as many commands in parallel or serial as you want.
 - Watch not only for changes but errors, removals, addings, ...
 - Watch multiple sources and run multiple scoped commands.